yorickpeterse/yorickpeterse.com/content/index.md

 description: I am a programmer and general geek living in The Netherlands.
 ---

 I am a programmer and general geek living in The Netherlands.
-While my primary language is Ruby I also tend to use other languages such as Python, C/C++ and JavaScript.
+My primary language of choice is Ruby, although I'm also proficient in other languages such as C/C++, Java and Javascript.

 I'm currently employed by [Olery][olery] where I happily write Ruby code and occasionally <del>curse at MongoDB</del> cheer at PostgreSQL.
 Although I appreciate the interest I am not interested in job offers at the moment.

+In my spare time I mostly work on free, open source software.
+Currently I actively work on the following projects:

+* [Rubinius][rubinius]: an implementation of the Ruby programming language
+* [Oga][oga]: an XML/HTML parser for Ruby with XPath and CSS support
+* [ruby-ll][ruby-ll]: an LL(1) parser generator for Ruby
+* [ruby-lint][ruby-lint]: a static code analysis tool for Ruby, capable of detecting undefined methods, incorrect type usage, etc

-In my spare time I mostly work on free, open source software such as [Rubinius][rubinius], [ruby-lint][ruby-lint], [Oga][oga] and others.
-In the past I've also worked on [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.
+In the past I've also worked on [OpeNER][opener], [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.

 If you happen to have any questions or would simply like to contact me you can do so by [Email](mailto:yorickpeterse@gmail.com).
 You can also find me on